-The Olympus E-3 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in October 2007 and September 2016.
+The Olympus E-3 and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in October 2007 and September 2016.
 The E-3 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The E-3 has a resolution of 10 megapixel, whereas the E-M1 II provides 20.2 MP.
+The E-3 has a resolution of 10 megapixels, whereas the E-M1 II provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (26 percent) than the Olympus E-3.
 Moreover, the E-M1 II is markedly lighter (34 percent) than the E-3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.